Top of Page

 Examples of Title IV Calculations

 Please note that dollar amounts listed in the examples below are for the purpose of illustrating how the Return of Title IV calculation works only.
-They do not represent actual cost of attendance in any of NSU's programs or financial aid awards.
+They do not represent actual cost of attendance in any of NSU's programs or financial aid offers.

 Jane Doe's semester begins on August 23 and ends December 12.
 On September 20 (28 days into the semester), she drops her classes.